ottersome/MicroFlowEstimation/README.md

 4. Make sure your config is correct.
 See `./controller_params.conf`
 5. Run the `main.py` python script to generate your traffic.
 6. 💫Retrieve your generated traffic.

+## For Sampling:

+1. Run `./pcap_sampler.py` with arguments denoting where the traffic capture file is

 # TODOS